 Although The Hague is one of the country’s most important cities, it is less interesting for tourists.
 We would only recommend it to those who have already explored Utrecht and Volendam, among others.

 If you plan to discover Madurodam, Holland’s most impressive miniature park, The Hague is just a short ride away and worth also visiting.

-The best time to visit The Hague is during the day, since it becomes a phantom city after 6pm, when the residents leave their work places.
+The best time to visit The Hague is during the day, since it becomes a ghost town after 6 pm, when the residents leave their offices.
 It is surprising to compare The Hague with Amsterdam.